-Welcome to Part 1 of our “Does My Business Need…” series, where we break through financial gobbledigook to help you figure out your business’s needs.
-Jargon out, simplicity in.
+Welcome to Part 1 of our “Does My Business Need…” series, where we break through financial jargon to simply help you figure out your business’s needs.

 What does a bookkeeper do?